 HIV treatment typically involves a combination of ART, which can control and suppress the virus.
 Following a treatment plan can be difficult, however strategies are available that can help.

-While ART can help manage symptoms of HIV, some drugs may cause symptoms of depression, anxiety, and sleep disturbances, which can all negatively affect mental health.
+While ART can help manage symptoms of HIV, some drugs may

 Therefore, it is important for people living with HIV to speak with a healthcare professional about their mental health.
 This is particularly true since some medications may interact with ART.